 Here’s how to make your bath bombs successful

 The colour is pale until you start spritzing it with alcohol.
-But when it hits the bath tub, you’ll see a nice pink fizz, while it adds all of its rosy nourishment to the bath, without the use of dyes.
+But when it hits the bathtub, you’ll see a nice pink fizz, while it adds all of its rosy nourishment to the bath, without the use of dyes.

 The essential oils in this recipe were picked for their relaxing, anti-inflammatory qualities.
-Cedarwood Atlas essential oil is known to reduce cellulite, and increase feelings of relaxation and well-being, while rose geranium and lavender are both anti-inflammatory and analgesic, with mood-lifting qualities.
+Cedarwood Atlas essential oil is known to reduce cellulite and increase feelings of relaxation and well-being, while rose geranium and lavender are both anti-inflammatory and analgesic, with mood-lifting qualities.
 The predominant scent is rose.
 If you prefer other essential oils, you can tweak the recipe to your scent preferences.
 This is one of the beauties of homemade bath bombs.

 Relaxing Rose Bath Bombs